Expand / Collapse

 Comparability over Time

-"Every year, a certain number of changes are introduced in some national LFSs, to take into account changes introduced at European level, to better align the national surveys to the already existing EU regulations or methodological guidelines, or to take into consideration national needs.
-These changes can concern the conceptual level (i.e. concepts and definitions used by the LFS, the survey coverage and the geographical boundaries, the target population, the legislation, the classifications used) or the measurement level (i.e. the sampling strategy, the data collection, and the weighting scheme)."
-(Eurostat: Quality report of the European Union Labour Force Survey 2017 .
-2019 edition: p.6-7)
+“Every year, a certain number of changes is introduced in some national LFSs, to take into account changes introduced at European level, to better align the national surveys to the already existing EU regulations or methodological guidelines, or to take into consideration national needs.
+These changes can concern conceptual aspects (i.e. concepts and definitions used by the EU-LFS, the survey coverage and the geographical boundaries, the target population, the legislation, the used classifications) or measurement aspects (i.e. the sampling strategy, the data collection and the weighting scheme). […] Such changes may cause some limitations regarding the comparability of the data in the time series.”
+(Eurostat (2022): Quality report of the European Union Labour Force Survey 2020 2022 edition, p.
+30)

 Comparability between Countries